How does the application process work?

 Can my child go to any childcare I want?

 If your child is under 6, the facility needs to be licensed.
 You can choose any licensed childcare facility or preschool that fits your budget and the needs of your family.
+The childcare must accept subsidies.
 If you have school-age kids, you can also choose a program like the YMCA.
 If you need help finding childcare, we can send you a list of providers student parents in our program have used and connect you to our partners at Childcare Resources to help you find a good fit.

 How does the payment work?